nturcinovic/client-server-CPP-implementation/README.md

 The client uses a command observer pattern to handle all the commands (Commands.h and Commands.cpp).
 It uses `poll` to check if there is any input and then deals with the input appropriately.
 If any message is received, it is printed out.
 When DISCONNECT command is entered, the client disconnects and the app closes.

+**Important:** If clients are not on the same network as the server, change IP in Commands.h to servers ip.

 ### Server